 - Formally defined

-- Based on a cost/benefit analysis
+- Based on a cost / benefit analysis

 - Driven by clear objectives

-- Recorded in a requirements specification
+- Recorded in a requirements specification, and

-- Integrated into your organisation's procurement process.
+- Integrated into your organisation's procurement process

 Some organisations seem to believe that they just need a 'tick in the box' and may be looking for a 'cheap and dirty' solution.
 However, this often does not produce required results and may even create a false sense of security.
-It can also cause difficulties during the procurement process as quality suppliers will believe in doing a proper test.
+It can also cause difficulties during the procurement process as quality suppliers will believe in performing a proper test.

 In addition to defined business requirements and an agreed scope statement, there may be other considerations when selecting a supplier.
-For example, your organisation may have a well-established (or preferential) relationship with a particular supplier or a need to appoint (or reject) an organisation for commercial or political reasons.
+For example, you may have a well-established (or preferential) relationship with a particular supplier or a need to appoint (or reject) another potential supplier for commercial or political reasons.

-When appointing external suppliers - for any purpose - you will sometimes have to take into account topics covering political, legal/regulatory, socio-economic and technological (PLEST) issues.
+When appointing external suppliers - for any purpose - you will sometimes have to take into account topics covering political, legal / regulatory, socio-economic and technological (PLEST) issues.

-Your requirements can also be influenced by the size (and bargaining power) of your organisation, and the market sectors in which your organisation operates.
+Your requirements can also be influenced by the size (and bargaining power) of your organisation, and the market sectors in which you operate.

-When evaluating the benefits of using external suppliers, you should consider their ability to:
+When evaluating the benefits of external suppliers, you should consider their ability to:

-- Deploy a structured penetration testing process and plan, developed by experts - Specify the purpose and scope of tests - Increase the scope and frequency of tests - Conduct short term engagements, eliminating the need to employ your own specialised (and often expensive) staff and reducing the cost of training (and re-training) internal teams - Take advantage of automation (eg. by using penetration testing workflows and importing vulnerability management reports).
+- Deploy a structured penetration testing process and plan, developed by experts - Specify the purpose and scope of tests - Increase the scope and frequency of tests - Conduct short term engagements, eliminating the need to employ your own specialised (and often expensive) staff, reducing the cost of training internal teams - Take advantage of automation (e.g. by using penetration testing workflows and importing vulnerability management reports)